Skip to main content

 Residents provide obstetrical care in their continuity clinic and rotate with IU Health Arnett obstetricians throughout their training.
 During all three years, residents spend time on the labor and delivery floor where they will see patients in triage, manage active laboring patients, and participate in both vaginal and cesarean deliveries.
 Residents also rotate in the outpatient OBGYN clinic seeing patients for prenatal care visits.
 In addition, residents have continuity OB patients they will see in their Family Medicine Residency Clinic.
 For these continuity OB patients, residents provide all prenatal care with an expectation to manage the delivery, postpartum, and newborn care.

-a resident examines a patient in the adult inpatient rotation
+A resident examines a patient in the pediatric inpatient rotation

 Inpatient Pediatrics